 Planning on going off-grid for the weekend?
 Preparing for a week-long camping trip to the woods?
-The Jackery Explorer 1000 deserves a place in your luggage.
+You might want to bring a portable power station for camping.
+And after testing quite a few of them, I believe that the Jackery Explorer 1000 deserves a place in your luggage.
 This lightweight and portable power station has got enough juice to keep all your gadgets running for days.

 The Explorer 1000 weighs as little as a small microwave.
 Despite that, it holds enough battery capacity to keep power-hungry appliances (like a laptop) running all day.
 It also offers more output ports – 2x USB-A, 2x USB-C, and 3x AC – than most models I tested for this review.

 I reached this conclusion after testing over 15 portable power stations for over 70 hours.
 The Jackery Explorer 1000’s impressive battery capacity, seven output ports, stability on uneven grounds, and user-friendly interface have made it my top pick.
 Read on to know more.

 |Jackery Explorer 1000||Jackery Explorer 300||Rockpals 300W Station||EF Ecoflow Portable||Goal Zero Yeti 1500X|

 |Best for||Best Overall||Best Budget||Best Portable||Best Solar||Best High Efficiency|